 - 5.2.1a.
 Architectural characteristics: The existing dimensions and proportions of any character-defining architectural feature shall be preserved whenever possible.
 Permitted changes should be confined to those that would reverse inappropriate changes already in place.
-Changes that create a false sense of historical development, such as adding conjectural features or architectural elements from other buildings, shall be avoided - 5.2.1b.
+Changes that create a false sense of historical development, such as adding conjectural features or architectural elements from other buildings, shall be avoided. - 5.2.1b.
 Ornamental features: All historic ornamental features, no matter how small, shall be preserved, restored, and/or precisely replaced with exact replicas, preservation of originals being the more preferable choice.
 Ornamental features, in general, are not to be supplemented except to replace originals that were lost previously. - 5.2.1c.
-Repair, Replacement, Use of Substitute Materials: Distinctive features, finishes, and construction techniques or examples of craftsmanship that characterize a historic property shall be preserved.
-If deteriorated they should be repaired; if repair is not possible, then the features should be replaced with new features matching the old in size, design, color, texture, coatings and finishes, and other visual qualities, and where possible, materials.
+Repair, replacement, use of substitute materials: Distinctive features, finishes, and construction techniques or examples of craftsmanship that characterize a historic property shall be preserved.
+If deteriorated they should be repaired; if the commission determines that repair is not possible, regardless of cost, then the features should be replaced with new features matching the old in size, design, color, texture, coatings and finishes, and other visual qualities, and where possible, materials.
 If it is not feasible to use the original materials, then replacement with substitute materials approved by the Commission may be allowed.
-Replacement of missing features shall be substantiated by documentary, physical, pictorial evidence, or testimony.
+The inability to repair features and the replacement of missing features must be clearly substantiated by documentary, physical, pictorial evidence, or testimony by a qualified individual or individuals.